colmap/colmap/doc/cameras.rst

   estimate the parameters, if you share the intrinsics for multiple images.
 Note that the automatic estimation of parameters will most likely fail, if every image has a separate set of intrinsic parameters.
+- *SimpleRadialFisheyeCameraModel*, *RadialFisheyeCameraModel*,
-- *OpenCVFisheyeCameraModel*: Use this camera model for fisheye lenses and note that all other models are not really capable of modeling the distortion effects of fisheye lenses.
+  *OpenCVFisheyeCameraModel*, *FOVCameraModel*: Use these camera models for fisheye lenses and note that all other models are not really capable of modeling the distortion effects of fisheye lenses.
+The *FOVCameraModel* is used by Google Project Tango (make sure to not initialize `omega` to zero).

 You can inspect the estimated intrinsic parameters by double-clicking specific images in the model viewer or by exporting the model and opening the